Adrisui3/Civitas/README.md

 There isn't much documentation as it belongs to University of Granada I think.
 Everything is coded in Spanish, but I can translate it if requested.

-For further information just let me now: admartnav@gmail.com
+For further information, just let me now: admartnav@gmail.com